A Basildon Chronology|

 all age groups who enjoyed a varied programme of activities that included the senior citizens Darby and

 Joan Club afternoons and an early evening disco for the under 16s called Tuesday Club (later becoming Wednesday

 Club in the mid 1970s).
-A children's

-Saturday morning film show was another popular attraction which ran until September 1971 when the
+A children's Saturday morning film show was another popular attraction which ran until September

 Mr. Edward Gardner Q.C. (later Sir) (35,347) re-elected Conservative MP for the Billericay constituency